weaveworks/weave/site/features.md

 Weave automatically chooses the fastest available method to transport data between peers.
-The best performing of these (the 'fastdp') offers near-native throughput and latency.
+The best performing of these (the 'fast datapath') offers near-native throughput and latency.

-Fastdp does not support encryption.
-If you supply a password at `weave launch` the router falls back to a slower `sleeve` mode that does support encryption.

-For connections that traverse untrusted networks, see [Securing Containers Across Untrusted Networks](/site/using-weave/security-untrusted-networks.md) for more details.
+Fast datapath does not support encryption.
+For full details on configuring Weave when you have connections that traverse untrusted networks, see [Securing Connections Across Untrusted Networks](/site/using-weave/security-untrusted-networks.md) for more details.

 See [Using Fast Datapath](/site/fastdp/using-fastdp.md) and [How Fast Datapath Works](/site/fastdp/fastdp-how-it-works.md).